ngimb64/ngimb64/README.md

 ### About
-My name is Nick, I am a self taught software developer since early 2020 and have picked up C and assembly language since becoming a full-time student at University of Arizona at the beginning of 2021.
-I have a wide array of self-developed projects and a diverse skill set in cyber security, networking, linux, etc.
+My name is Nick and I began writing code back in 2020.
+Since then, I decided to finish my bachelors and returned to school at the University Of Arizona in the beginning of 2021.
+During my studies, I have picked up C and assembly language throughout numerous programming courses.
+I have a wide array projects and a diverse skill set in codng, cyber security, and networking

 - 🔭 I’m currently working on ...
   * Automatic multi-directional file transfer service
-  * Converting my website to sass with autoprefix integration
+  * Website Sass migration

+- 🌱 I’m currently learning ...
   * Background preparation for future projects in machine learning and experienting with other languages

-- 🌱 I’m currently learning ...
-  * Machine learning, C++, and Java

 - 👯 I’m looking to collaborate on ...
   * Anything of interest